meta-pratap-ranawat/get2016/README.md

-# RestDemoProject is dummy project (do not check it)
+# RestDemoProject folder is containing dummy project (do not check it)